gitlabhq/gitlabhq/doc/README.md

 ![DevOps Stages](img/devops-stages.png)

-With GitLab, you are the chef and GitLab is your fully stocked kitchen.
-We provide all the ingredients, appliances, and tools to choose from;
-you bring your idea, expertise, and the choice of where to serve the final product.
+GitLab is like a top-of-the-line kitchen for making software.
+As the executive chef, you decide what software you want serve.
+Using your recipe, GitLab handles all the prep work, cooking, and delivery, so you can turn around orders faster than ever.

 The following sections provide links to documentation for each DevOps stage: